Low (SZA song): Music and production

 "Low" was written and recorded around Thanksgiving 2022.
 The song was produced by Alessandro Buccellati, Rob Bisel and Aire Atlantica, who used AutoTune on SZA's vocals.

 Release and reception

 The song reached the top 40 in Australia, Canada, New Zealand, and the United States, with chart peaks of number 34, number 21, number 36, and number 17, respectively.
 It peaked at number 6 on Billboards Hot R&B/Hip-Hop Songs chart; out of 20 songs from SOS that debuted in the United States, "Low" was the fourth highest, behind "Kill Bill", "Nobody Gets Me", and "Blind".
 On February 7, 2023, it, along with three other songs from SOS, were certified gold by the Recording Industry Association of America for surpassing 500,000 units sold.
-On April 7, 2023, it was certified platinum by them for 1,000,000 units sold and in 2025, double platinum.
+On March 13, 2026, "Low" was certified triple platinum in the United States, denoting 3 million units sold.

 Time called "Low" a "strip club anthem".